Daily Motivation for Retirees Who Want To Live Their Best Life!

 Try the “1–1–1 Formula”:

-One thing for your home
+- One thing for your home

-One thing for your mind or body
+- One thing for your mind or body

-One thing for your joy
+- One thing just for joy

 Example: